 Day 10 of my illness.
 Today my fever will not come down.
 They’re putting ice packs around my skinny body.
 Pain, in my shoulder, my back, my head.
 Hot.
 Tired.
 Hazy.
 A tall male doctor steps into the room.
 He is very….doctorly.
 Through the haze I hear him say, “We’d like to try the malaria medication on you.
 The hydroxychloroquine.”

-At some point a few minutes or a few days ago, I stopped thinking.
-I shut down.
-So.
-I’m not scared.
-Even though there is no one in this room but these strangers and me.
-And even though I see grim lines around the nurse’s eyes.
+There is no one in this room but these strangers and me.
+I see the grim lines around the nurse’s eyes.
 And the doctor’s desperate desire that I trust him.
-There is no thinking, so – no choosing.
+There is no thinking… no choosing.
 Ok, I whisper.

 There are days now of even more intense pain.
 It erases everything else, my denial, my loneliness.
 My life has shrunk to singular moments.
 Breathe in.
 Breathe out.
 Breathe in.
 Breathe out.

 And under the pain is a flow, a river, carrying me along and I can’t fight what’s happening to me.
 Resisting only increases my suffering.
 There is only letting go.
 There is only surrender.
 There is only trust.
-And after days of pain and fever I see a door, a beautiful wooden door carved in flowers.
+And after days of pain and fever I see a door.
 Walking through it would end this, all of this.
-I stand before it.
-I raise my hand.
-Should I… should I push it open?

 The river has other plans for me.
 The door is locked from the other side.